ThirdRealityStudios/GUInness/README.md

-**A simple tool to draw graphical objects and create custom GUI environments**
+**A simple API to make 2D game development easier and GUI creation more controllable with Java ☕️**

 If you want to test this API first, you can just download the binaries ("bin"-folder) and run the Main.class file.
 It will give you a look through all the features which are available currently.